livoras/simple-virtual-dom/README.md

 You can checkout the full example in `example` folder.

-You should always provide a unique `key` property for each child in array(just like ReactJS's keyed children) for Virtual-DOM to reorder children instead of replacing the whole list when performing diff algorithm.
+You should always provide a unique `key` property for each child in array(just like ReactJS's keyed children) for Virtual-DOM to reorder children instead of replacing the whole list when perform diff algorithm.

 ```
 var root = el('ul', [